igraph/python-igraph/doc/source/analysis.rst

 >>> gl = g.linegraph()

+The function :meth:`Graph.decompose` decomposes the graph into subgraphs.

-To compute the subgraph spannes by some vertices/edges, use :meth:`Graph.subgraph` and :meth:`Graph.subgraph_edges`:
+To compute the subgraph spannes by some vertices/edges, use :meth:`Graph.subgraph` (aka :meth:`Graph.induced_subgraph`) and :meth:`Graph.subgraph_edges`:

 >>> g_sub = g.subgraph([0, 1])
 >>> g_sub = g.subgraph_edges([0])